Optimizing shrimp and fish performance and sustainability through improved aquatic environments

-Shrimp are intimately connected with their aquatic environment.
+All aquaculture species, whether shrimp or fish, are intimately connected with their aquatic environment.
 In the same way that clean air is imperative for human health, optimum water quality is essential for aquatic animal health and welfare.
-As benthic organisms, shrimp spend most of their production life in contact with the sediment, so maintaining optimal soil quality is also equally important.
+Besides pristine water quality for all pelagic fish zones, as benthic organisms, shrimp spend most of their production life in contact with the sediment, so maintaining optimal soil quality is also equally important.
 If unmanaged, the aquaculture pond can become a soup of undesirable substances and components, including toxic metabolites and pathogens.
-Therefore, a proactive pond management program is needed to:
+Therefore, a proactive environment management program is essential in order to:

-• Maximize productivity, as a suboptimal environment will negatively impact health and performance
+• Maximize productivity, as a suboptimal aquatic environment will negatively impact health and performance

 • Support health management programs and pathogen control